Shannon Kingston is a Chef Takeover 2020 participant and a final year student on the four year BA (Hons) in Culinary Arts degree at WIT

 Growing up, Shannon had her heart set on being a primary school teacher but in secondary school she took Home Economics which had her competing in a school cooking competition for a food festival called ‘A Taste of West Cork’.
 She is a two-time winner of this.
-This sparked her interest in the world of food which led to her attending Waterford Institute of Technology.
-Shannon is in her final year of BA (Hons) in Culinary Arts but has previously graduated with a higher certificate in Culinary Arts from WIT.
+This sparked her interest in the world of food which led to her attending South East Technological University.
+Shannon is in her final year of BA (Hons) in Culinary Arts but has previously graduated with a higher certificate in Culinary Arts from SETU.
 Shannon has also ventured to Canada where she spent a semester studying in Humber College, Toronto, which opened her up to experience a new part of the world.

 Throughout her culinary career, Shannon has worked in a variety of different businesses, form cafes to restaurants to hotels.
 She started her career in the 4-star Inchydoney Island Lodge and Spa, where she found her love for the fast-paced kitchen industry.
 She has spent the last 7 months working in the Cultra Inn on the grounds of the 5-star Culloden Estate and Spa.
 This has helped her further her skill set and produce dishes in a faster paced environment.

 In the future, Shannon hopes to graduate with a BA(HONS) in Culinary Arts with a specialisation in pastry.
 Which will lead to her putting the foundations on her plan to own her own bakery.
 Where she will produce freshly baked classic pastries and cakes with a modern twist.